 Monetary policy influences the price level indirectly via aggregate demand.

-Interest rates play an important role in aggregate demand: higher interest rates increase the incentive to save and make borrowing more expensive.
-If this results in less money being spent, this will tend to have a dampening effect on aggregate demand and thus on price developments.
+Interest rates play an important role in aggregate demand.
+Higher interest rates increase the incentive to save and make borrowing more expensive.
+If this results in less money being spent, i.e. fewer goods or services are purchased, this tends to have a dampening effect on aggregate demand and thus on price developments.
 Conversely, lower interest rates tend to lead to rising (and also credit-financed) demand and consequently to higher prices.

 Interest rates in the credit and capital markets therefore have an important signalling and steering function in that they represent prices for borrowing or remuneration for saving.
 However, they are not determined directly by the central bank.
-Traditional monetary policy instruments target banks’ funding conditions.
-These are the interest rates at which banks borrow central bank money from the central bank.
-Changes in these interest rates have an indirect impact on interest rates in the credit and capital markets and therefore also on aggregate demand.
+Rather, traditional monetary policy instruments focus on the interest rates at which the commercial banks borrow central bank money from the central bank.
+Changes in these interest rates have an indirect impact on interest rates in the credit and capital markets and therefore ultimately on aggregate demand, too.

 An important starting point for monetary policy is commercial banks’ need for central bank money – that is, the book money commercial banks hold on their accounts with the central bank as well as the currency in circulation.
 There are three reasons they require this funding: the demand for cash, the settlement of cashless payments via central bank accounts, and the requirement of maintaining a minimum reserve on their accounts with the central bank.

-Bank customers request central bank money in the form of cash to use it to pay for their purchases.
+Bank customers request central bank money in the form of cash to use to pay for their purchases or as a store of value.
 They generally receive cash from commercial banks – by withdrawing it from ATMs, for instance.
-Banks have to obtain the cash required for this purpose from the central bank.
-To do so, they must have cash paid out from the balance on their central bank account.
+Banks have to obtain the cash required for this purpose from the central bank by having the cash paid out from the balance on their central bank account.

 In addition, commercial banks require central bank money to settle cashless payments.
-Commercial banks usually settle payments via accounts held with the central bank.
+Commercial banks usually execute such payments via accounts held with the central bank.
 However, banks can effect transfers to one another only if they have a sufficient balance of funds on their central bank account.

 The interest rate on central bank money is called the “policy rate”, as it affects all other interest rates.

-Up until the onset of the financial crisis in the summer of 2007, commercial banks had mostly granted unsecured loans in the money market, meaning that they did not demand any special loan collateral from their borrowers.
+Up until the onset of the banking and financial crisis in 2007-08, commercial banks had mostly granted unsecured loans in the money market, meaning that they did not demand any special loan collateral from their borrowers.
 However, once there were suddenly fears that banks could become insolvent overnight, this form of loan trading temporarily dried up.
-Lending between commercial banks has since recovered.
-Approximately one-quarter of these loans are now again granted without being backed by collateral, and around three-quarters are issued on a collateralised basis.
+Lending between commercial banks has since recovered, but secured loans remain the norm.

 The starting point of the monetary policy chain presented here – the “interest rate channel”, as it is called – is the interest rate (i.e. the price) set by the central bank at which banks can borrow money from the central bank.
-If this policy rate rises, money market rates in the interbank market (money market) usually increase as well.
+If the central bank raises the policy rate, interest rates in the interbank market (money market) usually increase as well.
 The interbank market is where central bank money is traded between commercial banks in the form of account balances held with the central bank.
-Banks typically pass on the higher price of central bank money to their customers by raising their interest rates on corporate and personal loans.
+Banks usually pass on the higher price of central bank money to their customers by raising their interest rates on corporate and personal loans.
 Demand for such loans generally declines when these bank loans become more expensive.
 As a result, credit-financed demand for goods and services in the economy weakens.
-In such an environment, enterprises have less scope to push through price increases to compensate for their heightened costs.
+In such an environment, enterprises have less scope to push through price increases.
 Consequently, aggregate inflation is dampened and the inflation rate declines.

 The monetary policy transmission process begins with a change in the policy rate.

-The opposite is true when interest rates decline.
-It is cheaper for enterprises and households to take out bank loans, which in turn stimulates enterprises’ credit-financed investment activity and, at the same time, boosts consumers’ demand for durable consumer goods.
+The opposite holds true if the central bank lowers its policy rate: it becomes cheaper for enterprises and households to take out bank loans, which in turn stimulates enterprises’ credit-financed investment activity and, at the same time, boosts consumers’ demand for durable consumer goods.
 Aggregate demand rises.
 Enterprises can increase their prices both more easily and by a greater amount.
 The rate of inflation tends to rise.

 In the capital market, large enterprises and government bodies obtain long-term financial resources by selling bonds (also known as debt securities) and thus taking out loans.
-Bonds are securities with fixed maturities.
-The issuer pays (usually) fixed interest to the holder of the bond on an annual basis and the issuer buys back (redeems) the bond upon maturity.
+The issuer of the bond pays the buyer (holder) interest on a regular basis.
+Upon maturity, the bond is bought back (redeemed) by the issuer.
 Bonds are traded daily on stock exchanges.

 Capital market interest rates do not necessarily follow the change in the policy rate.